-Changes in gut flora may signal an increased risk of colic in mares who have recently delivered a foal, according to new research from Canada.
+Changes in gut flora may signal an increased risk of colic in mares who have recently delivered a foal, according to research from Canada.

 In general, postpartum mares are known to be at a greater risk of colic, particularly large colon volvulus, a “twisted gut.”
 But earlier studies have shown that certain factors, such as advanced age or abrupt changes in diet, can exacerbate that risk.
 Investigating further, researchers at the University of Guelph in Canada, along with researchers from Michigan State University, devised a study to identify changes in the microbiota of a mare’s digestive tract immediately after foaling.